Frequently Asked Questions - Student

 How does transportation work?
 Do I need a ride from camp to camp?

-You are responsible to have a ride to the Metro Baptist at 9:30 AM.
+You are responsible to have a ride to the day camp site.
 We provide all the rides to the Go camps.
-After the last club in the evening, you will be dropped off at Metro Baptist Church unless other arrangements have been made.
+After the last club in the evening, you will be dropped off at day camp site unless other arrangements have been made.

 Do I need to bring a lunch?